ILoveAGoodCrisp/Atlas/README.md

 Atlas Provides syntax highlighting support for Halo Script.
+Halos 1 - 3 are currently supported, and future support for other halo titles is planned as official mod tools are released for those games.

 Syntax highlighting is provided for the following types: